DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

 **Basic Level**

-- Explains how to install workspace dependencies in docker images and build catkin workspaces in docker containers.
+- Explains how to install workspace dependencies as docker images, create docker containers and build catkin workspaces.
-- This method is the *recommended method to use* because it is the most straight-forward for repository access and debugging in docker containers.
+- This level is the *recommended method to use* because of the simple for repository access and debugging in docker containers.

 ### 1. Building Docker Images